theosanderson/taxonium/DEVELOPMENT.md

 ### Linking taxonium_data_handling

 A small amount of backend code comes from the `taxonium_data_handling` repo.
-If you need to work on this code then you can "link" the `taxonium_data_handling` to the backend repo.
+If you need to work on this code then you can link the `taxonium_data_handling` to the backend repo.

 ```
 cd taxonium_data_handling
-yarn install
+npm install
-yarn link
+npm link
 cd ../taxonium_backend
-yarn link taxonium_data_handling
+npm link taxonium_data_handling
 ```

 ## Codespaces